Project Tool Window

 When used in combination with the Alt key, clicking this icon hides all the tool windows attached to the same tool window bar.

 The icons for the main categories (node types) are shown and briefly explained in the following table.
-The icons used for the main file types are listed in File Types Recognized by PhpStorm; the icons for the main symbols (classes, fields, methods, etc.) are shown in Symbols.
+The icons used for the main symbols (classes, fields, methods, etc.), visibility modifiers, and bookmarks are shown in Symbols Reference.

 Context menu commands for the content pane items